Last Updated: June 18, 2021

 The tri tip roast is a triangular shaped single muscle taken from the bottom sirloin.
-The meat is lean, and versatile.
+The meat is lean, tasty and versatile.
 It can be grilled over direct high heat, rotisserie grilled, slow cooked with indirect heat, oven roasted or smoked.

 Tri tip has been the regional specialty of Santa Maria, California for the last 50 years.
 The cut is often labelled as a Santa Maria steak, in addition to being called tri tip and triangle roast.

 For smoking, it's best to choose one that still has a decent layer of fat still remaining.
 Often the tri tip is trimmed of almost all fat, and for smoking is less than desirable.